 - Primary inlet: The inlets are described using a plane wave analysis of the inviscid part of the flow [14].
-The full flow condition at the inlet is specified by the stagnation values of the pressure (P{p0}) and temperature (T{p0}) of the flow, which are measured at Mach Number Ma close to 0, and the values of the turbulent kinetic energy (k) and the turbulent dissipation rate (ε).
-Since there is no information available regarding the values of k and ε at the inlet, an approximation for the inlet distribution of these variables can be obtained from the turbulence intensity (I_T) and the turbulence length scale (L_T) [5].
-In this work, I_T is assumed to be 5% and L_T is assumed to be 0.07 times the radius of the inlet. - Secondary inlet: Same as for the primary inlet but using the stagnation values of the secondary flow $(P{s0} \& T{s0})$. - Walls: The flow near the walls is approximated by wall functions [5].
+The full flow condition at the inlet is specified by the stagnation values of the pressure (Pp0) and temperature (Tp0) of the flow, which are measured at Mach Number Ma=0, and the values of the turbulent kinetic energy (k) and the turbulent dissipation rate (ε).
+Since there is no information about the values of k and ε at the inlet, an approximation for the inlet distribution of these variables can be obtained from the turbulence intensity (IT) and the turbulence length scale (LT) [5].
+In this work, IT is supposed as 5% and LT is assumed to be 0.07 times the radius of the inlet. - Secondary inlet: The same as for the primary inlet but using the stagnation values of the secondary flow $(P{s0}$ and $T{s0})$ . - Walls: The flow near the walls is approximated by wall functions [5].
 The boundary condition for the velocity is a non-slip condition.
-The turbulent kinetic energy is subjected to a homogeneous

-Neumann condition and the walls are assumed to be thermally insulated.

-- Axisymmetric axis: The normal velocity and heat flux are 0. - Outlet: The flow at the outlet is assumed to be subsonic.
-The back pressure (P_b) is specified. k and ε are subjected to a homogenous Neumann condition and the outlet is assumed to be thermally insulated.
+The turbulent kinetic energy is subjected to a homogeneous Neumann condition and the walls are assumed to be thermally insulated. - Axisymmetric axis. - Outlet: The flow at the outlet is assumed to be subsonic.
+The back pressure (Pb) is specified. k and ε are subjected to a homogenous Neumann condition and the outlet is assumed to be thermally insulated.